msalamey/Mo-Salamey-Note-Taker/README.md

 * Created API routing files to request and send responses from the server.
 * Create a server file set for the Express back end to handle data parsing and to listen to inputs.
 * Utilized Heroku to access the application via a live URL.
+* Complete the bonus section and added a delete function so the user can delete notes.

 ## Screen Shot